Theoretical morphological models of coiling#

 The growing tube model takes a local, differential-geometric view: the shell is a tube of radius \(r(s)\) swept along a trajectory, and the form follows from how the trajectory and the radius change at each growth stage \(s\).
 A Frenet frame \((\xi_1, \xi_2, \xi_3)\) and the radius evolve as

-The model was introduced by Okamoto (1988) to analyse heteromorph ammonoids (\(E_G\) is the logarithm of Okamoto’s original expansion rate \(E\); Noshita 2014).
-Because the parameters are specified locally, each may vary along growth, passed as a function of \(s\) rather than a constant.
-This yields heteromorph (irregularly coiled) shells, such as the meandering ammonite Nipponites, which no constant parameter set can describe.
+The model was introduced by Okamoto (1988) to analyze heteromorph ammonoids.
+The growing Frenet frame naturally describes the logarithmic spiral in three-dimensional space.
+The parameters are specified locally, and each may vary along growth.
+These yield heteromorph (irregularly coiled) shells, such as the meandering ammonite Nipponites, which no constant parameter set can describe.

 Relationships between models#